ekuiter/torte/README.md

 [^17]: For TwG, two configurations were provided by the model-counting competition (`TwG1` and `TwG2`).
 As there was no indication as to which configuration was used in the competition, we arbitrarily chose `TwG1`.

-[^18]: This solver currently crashes for some or all inputs.
+[^18]: This solver currently crashes on some or all inputs.

 [^19]: For SharpSAT-td+Arjun, two configurations were provided by the model-counting competition (`conf1` and `conf2`).
 As only the second configuration actually runs SharpSAT-td, we chose `conf2`.